Amazon

 Amazon Review Guide: Get 5-Star & Reverse 1-Star Reviews

 There are few worse feelings in the world than seeing a 1 or 2-star review for a product you’ve spent weeks and months developing and thousands of dollars to get live on Amazon.
+A single bad review can affect your overall rating, hurt your conversion rates, and make it harder to grow your Amazon business.
+For Amazon sellers, protecting your brand’s reputation and increasing sales through positive reviews is a critical part of long-term e-commerce success.

 They’ve taken away comments on reviews so you can’t offer rebuttals, they’ve made it more difficult to find contact information for buyers who leave negative reviews, and more over time.
+Managing your Amazon account through Seller Central is more critical than ever to stay aligned with Amazon’s guidelines.
+Smart inventory management and review request automation can help online sellers streamline workflows and avoid unnecessary friction with customers.

 But recently, Amazon has thrown sellers a few bones and allowed for the ability to combat negative reviews left by customers.